code-312/Air-Quality/README.md

 1. Can we use open PurpleAir data to create more localized air quality reports and warnings?
 1. Are the AirNow sensors equitably located?
     - Use Census or Social Vulnerability Index data

+## Contributing
+If you have a feature request or notice a bug, please add an [issue](https://github.com/Code-For-Chicago/Air-Quality/issues).
+If you would like to contribute to the code base, but are unsure how, please check out the [First Contributions](https://github.com/firstcontributions/first-contributions) repository.